nucccc/curve_similarities/readme.md

 }
 ```

-Since the underlying calculation is based on the pairwise distance between every row, it is possible to specify the pairwise distance metric, which can be either the euclidean or the manhattan distance.
+in the above example the first curve is composed of 3 points, while the second one is composed of two points.

 ### `curve_len_measure` and `area_between_two_curves`